Empire Burlesque: Recording

 During one session between July and September 1984 (at the Power Station), Dylan demoed a song called "Go 'Way Little Boy", with Ron Wood and "cowpunk" rockers Lone Justice.
 Dylan and Wood also played on Lone Justice's version of "Go 'Way Little Boy", which was recorded at the same session and was ultimately released as a B-side to their single "Sweet Sweet Baby (I'm Falling)".
 A blues number entitled "Oh Baby" was also recorded with the same lineup but has never surfaced.

 In terms of his own album, the New York sessions had so far been fairly unproductive.
 After six months of work, Dylan had only a few recordings that were deemed acceptable, and only two of these would eventually appear on Empire Burlesque.
 "Sometimes nothing comes out, and other times I get a lot of stuff that I keep," Dylan said at the time.
 "I just put down the songs that I felt as I wanted to put them down.
 Then I'd listen and decide if I liked them.
 And if I didn't like them I'd either rerecord them or change something about them."
 In November, Dylan returned to Los Angeles and began recording there.

 An early session at Ocean Way Studios produced little if any work that was used for Empire Burlesque.
 Much time was spent covering other artists’ songs, including “In the Summertime” by Ray Dorset (not to be confused with Dylan's own song of the same name), "Freedom for the Stallion" by Allen Toussaint and “Help Me Make It Through The Night” by Kris Kristofferson.

-Work became much more productive when Dylan continued work at Cherokee Studios in Hollywood.
+Work became much more productive when Dylan started recording at Cherokee Studios in Hollywood.
 Recruiting Lone Justice drummer Don Heffington for the early December sessions, Dylan recorded an ambitious song he had co-written with playwright Sam Shepard, titled "New Danville Girl", as well as another song.
 Acceptable takes were recorded for both songs, though, despite positive feedback from his peers, Dylan ultimately omitted "New Danville Girl" from Empire Burlesque.

 Regardless, he also found success on the next song, "Something's Burning, Baby", recorded at Cherokee on December 14.
 Benmont Tench, Mike Campbell and Howie Epstein, from Tom Petty's Heartbreakers, joined Heffington for the session.